 (Notable Jugendstil exterior décor)

-Genuinely named after the English port city, Hotel Bristol is another glorious building first built in the late 19th century and then reworked in 1913.
+Genuinely named after the English port city, Hotel Bristol is another glorious building first opened in 1892 and then reworked in 1913.

 Like Hotel Sacher, Hotel Bristol sits opposite the State Opera House.
 You find it at one end of the Kärntner Straße street that quickly turns pedestrianised and leads you down to Vienna’s cathedral.
 This also takes you past one of my favourite café confectioneries: Sluka.

-Hotel Bristol has a long list of famous guests that includes Roosevelt, Mahler, Gershwin, Puccini, King Edward VIII, and Bernstein.
+Hotel Bristol’s long list of famous guests includes Roosevelt, Mahler, Gershwin, Puccini, King Edward VIII, and Bernstein.
+(One of those is not like the others.)

 - Address: Kärntner Ring 1, 1010 Vienna